ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/extending-content.md

 Allowing all attributes on `div` elements is achieved by custom "upcast" and "downcast" converters that copies each attribute one by one.

-Allowing every possible attribute on div in the model is done by adding a {@link module:engine/model/schema~Schema#addAttriubuteCheck()} callback.
+Allowing every possible attribute on div in the model is done by adding a {@link module:engine/model/schema~Schema#addAttributeCheck addAttributeCheck()} callback.

 <info-box>
 	Allowing every attribute on `<div>` elements might introduce security issues - ise XSS attacks.
 The production code should use only application related attributes and/or properly encode data.